 But as this day proves Christ as our gardener is more than these declared Andrewes.
 This day if ever, most properly He was a gardener.
 Was one, and so after a more peculiar manner might take this likeness on Him.
 Christ rising was indeed a gardener, and that a strange one, Who made such a herb grow out of the ground this day as the like was never seen before, a dead body to shoot forth alive out of the grave.
 The bursting forth from the tomb means that the Lord's gardening is also for our gain.

 Was He so this day alone?
 No, but this profession of His, this day begun, He will follow to the end.
 For He it is That by virtue of this morning's act shall garden our bodies too, turn all our graves into garden plots; yea, will one day turn land and sea and all into a great garden, and so husband them as will in due time bring forth live bodies, even all our bodies alive again.

 This eternal garden is thus the gift of the Resurrection of Christ.
 Just as the beginning of spring heralds the certainty of life and loveliness ahead, so does the Resurrection.
 This brings hope to our hearts that have been imprisoned by death and sin: "The hope of that life immortal is the very life of this life mortal."
 Yet the good news that Andrewes relates is that we do not have to wait until we have died to experience the eternal life because Christ's resurrection enables us to enjoy our "inheritance" now.
 The resurrection gives grace; "this day it has an efficacy continuing, that shows forth itself" in the Holy Mysteries.
-Like Mary Magdalene we too can recognise Him in the breaking of the Bread.
+Like Mary Magdalene we too can recognise Him not only as our Gardener but also in the breaking of the Bread at every Eucharist.